ptrkrlsrd/DotnetCore-CleanArchitecture/README.md

 This is a solution template for creating an REST API with ASP.NET Core following the principles of Clean Architecture.
 Create a new project based on this template by clicking the above **Use this template** button or by installing and running the associated NuGet package (see Getting Started for full details).

+Note: This is a fork of Jason Taylor's [project](https://github.com/jasontaylordev/CleanArchitecture) but without Angular, NSwag and with Postgres as a default database instead of SQL Server.

 ## Technologies

 * .NET Core 3.1